peterhost/peterhost.github.com/_posts/2012-09-19-Installing-both-Stash-and-Jira-on-Ubuntu-with-2-JDK.md

-# ATLASSIAN-JIRA - Bug tracker, reporting, and much more... and JAVA6 !!
+# Atlassian Jira - bug tracker, reporting, and much more... and Java 6 !!

 Now is the big `AAAAAARGHHH` : I first thought i was fucked.
 No way i